rdy24/studio/.clinerules/development.md

 # Example Code

 -   Use code from then `users` modules as a reference for implementing new features.
+-   Use the `users` module as a reference for implementing new features.
 -   Follow the coding style and conventions used in the existing codebase.
 -   Use **TypeScript** for type safety and better developer experience.
 -   Follow folder structure and naming conventions used in the existing codebase.